kachick/integer-base/README.md

 -----------

 Any formats can mean positional/unary numeral systems :)
-So base number conversion under your choise.
+So base number conversion under your choice.

 Features
 --------